 * IP addresses you frequently login from

 If Cloudflare finds an IP address with a high threat score going to your site, or if you have Cloudflare's Web Application Firewall turned on, you may get challenged, or services you want to access your site may get challenged.
 Taking the steps to whitelist before there is a problem will prevent issues.

 Note: Cloudflare whitelists all known search engine and social media crawlers in our macro list.
-If you decide to block countries in Threat Control, please use care because you may end up inadvertently blocking their crawlers (blocking the USA, for example, could mean that a good crawler gets challenged).
+If you decide to block entire countries, please use care because you may end up inadvertently blocking their crawlers (blocking the USA, for example, could mean that a good crawler gets challenged).

 Review basic Cloudflare security settings

 If your site is frequently the target of spam attacks or botnet attacks, changing your security level to a higher level will reduce the amount of spam you get on your site.
 We default all users to a medium setting when they first add the domain to Cloudflare.

 If you want your site to have less security and protection from various attacks, then you would want to change your settings to a lower level (please keep in mind this makes your site more vulnerable).
 If you want your site to have higher security, please keep in mind that you may get more false positives from visitors complaining about a challenge page that they have to pass to enter your site.